List of currencies in Africa: Continent

 There is a proposal for a monetary union of the entire African continent, which would call for the creation of a new unified currency, similar to the euro.
 The hypothetical currency is sometimes referred to as the afro or afriq.
 In April 2021, Wamkele Mene, Secretary General of the AfCFTA said: "I don't know how long it will take for Africa to have a common currency.
 It may not happen in our lifetime, but we have got to start somewhere to address the multiplicity of currencies as a constraint for intra-Africa trade".

 West Africa

 The West African Monetary Zone (WAMZ) has proposed to create a common currency for all West Africa states, the Eco.
-In May 2020, an agreement between the French government and 8 West African countries was reached, meaning to change the CFA franc to the Eco; though no plan has been established as of January 2021.
-However, due to the impacts of the COVID-19 pandemic, Côte d'Ivoire president Alassane Ouattara reportedly said in September 2020 he does not expect the eco to be implemented for another 3 to 5 years.
+In May 2020, an agreement between the French government and 8 West African countries was reached, meaning to change the CFA franc to the Eco; though no plan had been established as of January 2021.
+However, due to the impacts of the COVID-19 pandemic, Côte d'Ivoire president Alassane Ouattara reportedly said in September 2020 he did not expect the eco to be implemented for another 3 to 5 years.

+In 2021, the bloc adopted a new plan, aiming to launch the Eco in 2027.

 East Africa

 Similarly, in East Africa, the member countries of the East African Community planned to introduce a single currency, the East African shilling until 2012.
-Following delays, this was later postponed to 2024.
+Following delays, this was postponed initially to 2024, then to 2031.